-Sometime today my instagram account will hit 10,000 followers.
-I started it on a whim because I really liked taking pictures of my bullet journal and it seemed silly to crowd my personal feed with those pictures.
+I started my instagram account on a whim because I really liked taking pictures of my bullet journal and it seemed silly to crowd my personal feed with those pictures.
 In celebration I thought I’d reflect on the major thing that makes me stick to bullet journaling since August, 2013.

 In a past life I tried scrapbooking and never stuck to it because it just took too much effort to make everything perfect.
 I write a lot about my life on my personal blog, and that’s great at documenting things, but what do you do with the memorobilia itself after you tell stories?
 Tickets to concerts.
 Notes from teachers.
 Art from school.
 The kinds of things you hang on your wall in your bedroom if you’re my teenage daughter!
-Well, now I stick everything in my bullet journal that I can.
+Well, now I stick everything in my bullet journal!
 I put my race bibs in there and my ticket stubs.
 I let my kids draw in it to document their art skills.
 I include programs from plays and napkins from restaurants.
 If the item is too big?
 I stick it in an envelope and tape it to the page.

 I’m not a talented artist who spends time quilting or knitting or painting, but I have the drive to create and it has always manifested itself in the form of a doodle.
 Doodles on the notepad by the phone growing up.
 Doodles on my notes in school.
-Doodles in the margins of my books.
-When I discovered Zendoodling as an actual thing that people do I became obsessed and now I keep at least one zendoodle page going at all times in my bullet journals.
+Doodles in the margins of my textbooks.
+Well, I discovered Zendoodling as an actual thing that people do I became obsessed and now I keep at least one zendoodle page going at all times in my bullet journals.
 This allows me an easy release for some of that creative energy and it gives me an immediate access to that meditative energy that doodling gives me.
 It’s a perfect thing to break out at my kid’s swim meets when I’m bored between events!

 Sometimes life is overwhelming and my doodling allows me to clear my head.
 I’ve been known to sit in the parking lot at work before going in, just to do a few minutes of doodling to calm my anxiety if I have a big day ahead.
 This notebook with me at all times allows me that escape whenever I need it.